liviobue/ml2_project/README.md

     cd ml2_project
     ```

+Please feel free to reach out to get the credentials: buergli1@students.zhaw.ch

 ### Start locally

 Local start was only tested on MAC (m1).
 I would propose to use docker if you are running this project on a windows computer.